roboscienceorg/book/source/Preface/students.rst

 =============

 These notes are intended for both formal students and casual readers.
-In 2009, SDSMT Computer Science offered a Robotics course for the first time.
+In 2009, SDSMT Computer Science offered a Mobile Robotics course for the first time.
 As mentioned above, we used *Introduction to Autonomous Mobile Robots* by Siegwart and  Nourbakhsh :cite:`Siegwart:2004:IAM` .
 This book has evolved from course notes.
 There is a significant lack